mathswe/lambda/legal/cookie-consent/README.md

 ## Getting Started

-Run `npx wrangler dev` for development.
-If you need more debugging information, you can run it like `npx wrangler dev --log-level debug`.
+Run `npx wrangler dev -e=local` for development.
+If you need more debugging information, you can run it like `npx wrangler dev -e=local --log-level debug`.

 ## Deployment